xxelegyxx/cu-hw-01-horiseon/README.md

 # cu-hw-01-horiseon

 ## :newspaper: Description
-The following foles contain the assets necessary to deploy a functional website for Horiseon Social Solutions.
+The following files contain the assets necessary to deploy a functional website for Horiseon Social Solutions.
 The site is optimized using industry-recognized best practices for SEO and Semantic HTML5.
 Images have been tagged with alternative text to ensure site accessibility.

 ## :bookmark_tabs: Table of Contents